 The Graphic Design curriculum teaches students to use typography, symbols, photography, and illustration to meet the needs of their clients or employers.
 Students are exposed to the basic and advanced theory of design using traditional materials and various forms of communication technology.
 Coursework prepares students with a foundation in design fundamentals, so they can pursue careers in art direction, graphic design, illustration, animation, web design and other forms of rich media.

 Students earn a BA degree in Communication Design with an option in Graphic Design, which is recognized by the AIGA or NASAD as a four-year liberal arts degree that provides a general foundation for further study in a professional program.

 See "Requirements for the Bachelor's Degree" in The University Catalog for complete details on general degree requirements.
 A minimum of 40 units, including those required for the major, must be upper division.
 Entry into advanced upper-division Graphic Design courses requires the successful completion of the Portfolio Review course, a competitive evaluation of foundation coursework.

 (See our Links page to access option details in the University Catalog)

 Coursework in the Graphic Design option integrates an understanding of the creative process of the designer with a concern for the context and experience of the user.
 Students learn to use traditional studio methods and contemporary digital communication technologies, producing projects for both print and screen media.
-Many students choose to participate in the local Designers in Progress or the national AIGA-affiliated student graphic design group.
+Many students choose to participate in the national AIGA-affiliated student graphic design group.